ManifestWebDesign/mf-grid/README.md

-selectItem | See below | Function that is appended to the specific grid options for users to programmatically select the row based on the index of the entity in the data array option. showHeaderRow | true | Control the visibility of the header row. showSelectionCheckbox | false | Row selection check boxes appear as the first column. sortInfo | { fields: [], directions: [] } | Define a sortInfo object to specify a default sorting state.
-Directions are case-insensitive. trackItemBy | null | Primary tracking column for row virtualizationInterval | 2 | Number of rows. virtualizationOverflow | 4 | Number of rows to virtualize outside of the viewport.
+selectItem | See below | Function that is appended to the specific grid options for users to programmatically select the row based on the index of the entity in the data array option. showHeaderRow | true | Control the visibility of the header row. showSelectionCheckbox | false | Row selection check boxes appear as the first column. sortColumn | null | A column object to specify initial sorting column. sortAsc | null | Boolean for initial sorting to be in Ascending order. trackItemBy | null | Primary tracking column for row virtualizationInterval | 2 | Number of rows. virtualizationOverflow | 4 | Number of rows to virtualize outside of the viewport.